Stacks Image 20412

 Student projects

 I am interested in the interplay between sexual selection, environmental adaptation and sex chromosome evolution.
-Below are some possible projects but feel free to contact me to discuss your ideas.

 Stacks Image 20439